» Register Now

 Jeannie Gately earned her Bachelors’ degree in Psychology and a Masters of Education from Salem State University.
 She is the Technology Integration Specialist at SEEM Collaborative.
 Prior to this position, Jeannie worked at SEEM for 12 years as Lead Teacher for Curriculum and Academics at SEEM Prep.
 Jeannie has provided Assistive Technology assessments for SEEM and its Member Districts for the past 6 years.
 She has taught graduate level courses in Technology in Communication and Academics, Assistive Technology and Universal Design for Diverse Learners, and Functional Curriculum Planning and Development for several local colleges and universities.

-Patricia Glynn teaches at Framingham State University and Bentley University.
+Patricia Glynn teaches at Framingham State University.
+She taught at Bentley University fourteen years and has also taught English, reading, public speaking, and mathematics in several public schools and community colleges throughout Massachusetts.
 She received her MA in writing from UMass Boston and her BA in education from Boston College.
-Over the past 27 years, she has taught English and mathematics in several public schools and community colleges throughout Massachusetts.
-She has had many articles published in magazines, such as Instructor, Mailbox, Teacher, and Parents, and volunteered as an Academic Integrity Panelist at Bentley University, Fall 2012.
+She has had many articles published in magazines, such as Instructor, Mailbox Teacher, and Parents.

 Dr. Patricia Hamblett

 Dr. Hamblett is an educator who has worked as a classroom teacher, math/science resource specialist, and district curriculum coordinator.
 Her areas of expertise include curriculum development, instructional practice strategies, and effective assessment practices.
 She is currently an adjunct professor at Framingham State University and collaborates on a variety of professional development projects.